City Rail Link

 The City Rail Link is New Zealand’s largest infrastructure project and also the country’s largest art project.

-Establishing partnerships with local artists and groups, the Link Alliance, CRL’s main contractor, has sought to add another layer of vibrancy to communities surrounding the Maungawhau Station, Karanga-a-Hape Station and Te Waihorotiu Station.
+During construction, our main delivery partner, Link Alliance, established partnerships with local artists and groups, to add another layer of vibrancy to communities surrounding the Maungawhau Station, Karanga-a-Hape Station and Te Waihorotiu Station.

-Anyone can enjoy New Zealand’s largest art project.
-The collection is wide-ranging and fun to enjoy, from photographic to structural pieces, art walks, to children’s creations.
+The collection was wide-ranging for the public to enjoy - from photographic to structural pieces, self-guided art walks and children's creations.

 Art Walks

-Traditionally used to separate the public from construction activity safely, the City Rail Link instead uses its hoardings as blank art canvasses.
-With most long-term hoarding now in place, there are kilometres of art-adorned hoardings to admire.
-Hoardings are the art project’s backbone.
+Traditionally used to separate the public from construction activity safely, the City Rail Link instead used its hoardings as blank art canvasses.
+Kilometres of art-adorned hoardings formed the art project’s backbone.

 Link Alliance-CRL Te Wai Horotiu Station (Aotea) Art Walk (PDF 2MB)